-Finally, by extension, I will say that something is explicit (simpliciter) only if it meets two criteria: it is explicitly represented, and it plays the role it plays in virtue of that explicit representation.
-So someone would be said to be an explicit part of a conversation only if they were explicitly refered to, and had whatever influence they had in virtue of that explicit representation.
+Finally, by extension, I will say that something is explicit (simpliciter) only if it meets two criteria: (i) it is explicitly represented, and (ii) it plays the role it plays in virtue of that explicit representation.
+So someone would be said to be an explicit part of a conversation only if they were explicitly referred to, and had whatever influence they had in virtue of that explicit representation.
 From this definition it follows that to make something explicit is to represent it explicitly in a causally connected way.
-Being implicit and explicit thus end up rather on a par, in the sense that both have to do with playing a role: to be implicit is to play a role directly; to be explicit is to play a role in virtue of being explicitly represented - which is to say, being represented by an immediate property.
+Being implicit and explicit thus end up rather on a par, in the sense that both have to do with playing a role: to be implicit is to play a role directly; to be explicit is to play a role in virtue of being explicitly represented-which is to say, being represented by an immediate property.

 We need to define one further notion, and then we are done.
-I have already called representational structures self-relative if different occurences of them (or things of which those occurences are a part) are part of the circumstances that determine their content.
+I have already called representational structures self-relative if different occurrences of them (or things of which those occurrences are a part) are part of the circumstances that determine their content.
 As pointed out above, however, there is more than one notion of part: part of the whole, and part of part of the whole.
-Rather than proliferating a raft of different notions of self-relativity, it will be convenient merely to separate the facts and situations of the overall circumstances into three broad categories: external circumstances, having to do with parts of the world in which the overall system is not a participant; indexical circumstances, including those situations in the world at large in which the system is a constituent, and internal circumstances, including both the ingredient impressions, processes defined over them, relations among them, etc. Thus who is President, and whether Shakespeare wrote the sonnet discovered in the Bodleian Library, would be paradigmatically external; where an agent was, and whom it was talking to, would be indexical.
+Rather than proliferating a raft of different mereological notions of self-relativity, it will be convenient merely to separate the facts and situations of the overall circumstances into three broad categories: external circumstances, having to do with parts of the world in which the overall system is not a participant; indexical circumstances, including those situations in the world at large in which the system is a constituent, and internal circumstances, including both the ingredient impressions, processes defined over them, relations among them, etc. Thus who is President, at the time of any given utterance or act of reasoning, and whether Shakespeare wrote the sonnet discovered in the Bodleian Library, would be paradigmatically external.
+Where a person or reasoning agent was, and whom it was talking to, would be (for it) indexical.
 Internal circumstances would include whether a represented formula's negation is also represented; what inference rules can be, or are being, applied; how often this impression has been used since the system's last cup of coffee; etc. Finally, representations will derivatively be called external, indexical, or internal (or a mixture) depending on whether their content depends on the corresponding kind of circumstance.